 NOTE: if you would like to plan for a transition from PhD to the SWE/ML/AI industry, prepare early, and read A Survival Guide to a PhD from Andrej Karpathy and the HN discussion.

-Bachelor of Science, Materials Science & Engineering, 2008 – 2012
+Bachelor of Science, Materials Science & Engineering (Materials Physics), 2008 – 2012

-This major was interdisciplinary in nature.
+This major was cross-disciplinary in nature.
 As a result, I studied a broad range of subjects: materials science & engineering, physics, chemistry, electrical engineering, computer science, math, statistics, etc. I also prepared and participated in a mathematical modeling contest with a team that focused on operations research.

 (2023-06-28)